-Archeological anthropology studies cultures of the ancient past, including the pre-literate cultures making up 99% of our species' history unwritten.
-Techniques used here are similar to research methods used in paleontology, and extends to include paleo-zoology and other interrelated fields.
+- Archeological anthropology studies cultures of the ancient past, including the pre-literate cultures making up 99% of our species' history unwritten.
+Techniques used here are similar to research methods used in paleontology and extend to include paleo-zoology and other interrelated fields.

 Of course, most cultural differences are in no way that extreme, and so I am happy to be affirming and tolerant about nakedness, food, religious beliefs, consensual sexual practices among adults, traditional uses of mind-altering substances, or such things that could be a big deal to someone more conservative.
 But I do draw the line at defending human rights, standing firmly on the side of the West in opposition to any such horrendous sexual crime against children.
 Cultural relativism can never be an excuse for that.